ERS-HCL/shoppingcart-angular/README.md

 To preview demo of shopping cart project, [Click here](https://stackblitz.com/edit/angular-shopping-cart?embed=1&file=app/app.component.ts&hideExplorer=1&hideNavigation=1&view=preview)

 ## Using the Angular project
   Download the shopping cart folder and install the required packages and run the application.
-All the required components are imported to the project.
 ### Installing

 ```